jimbobding/Bar-Hop-UK/readme.md

    -EmailJs is used to send a reply to the user.
 6. Bar Hop UK/ What we offer.
 A column of bootstrap cards with images of what can be obtained from visiting breweries through the app.
 - Each card will have a picture and some text
-- One of the cards will be hyperlink to a seperate website.
-It is a beers server webbsite that has information on people wanting to get into the beer industry.
+- One of the cards will be a hyperlink to a separate website.
+It is a beers server website that has information on people wanting to get into the beer industry.
 The website will open on a new page.
-- The middle card will be a logo picture of the site and will be an a linkl back to the top of the page.
+- The middle card will be a logo picture of the site and will be a link back to the top of the page.
-7. Footer, the footer will hold the social media links.
-All links will lead to the home page of the social media site, I have not mafde up links for this app.
+7. Footer, the footer will hold social media links.
+All links will lead to the home page of the social media site, I have not made up links for this app.
 - Facebook
 - Twitter
 - Linkedin